-The A1 interceptor will be available for purchase in December 2024.
+The A1 interceptor will be available for purchase in December 2025.
 However, if you want to make a reservation, you can do so by emailing contact@arcaspace.com.
-A 10% down payment is required for a reservation.
 Deliveries will be made on a first-come, first-served basis.

 How long is the lead time for our order?